 If you’re looking for an easy and delicious Chicken and Summer Squash Recipe, look no further!
 This one pan dish is easy to prepare and packed with flavor.
 And the best part?
 It’s healthy too!
 With just a few simple ingredients, you can have a hearty meal on the table in no time.
 So if you’re in need of a quick and easy dinner idea, try out this recipe for chicken and summer squash – you won’t be disappointed!

-Feeding a family on a budget can be tricky, but with the right ingredients and creative recipes, it’s possible to make Cheap Chicken Recipes for a Large Family that won’t break the bank.
+Feeding a family on a budget can be tricky, but with the right ingredients and creative recipes, it’s possible to make Chicken Recipes that won’t break the bank.
 There are lots of delicious and economical recipes for large families out there, so you don’t have to worry about going beyond your budget — all you need is a little bit of imagination in the kitchen!
 From grilling chicken breasts in foil packets to sheet pan chickens with potatoes and veggies, anyone can find a great-tasting recipe to help stretch those dollars.

 Ingredients Needed for this Recipe

 Here’s what you need for this delicious meal!

 - Chicken Breasts– When it comes to cooking a delicious chicken and squash recipe, the best kind of chicken breasts to use are boneless, skinless chicken breasts that have been trimmed of all fat.
 Not only do they provide a lean, healthy protein source but they also cook quickly, making them ideal for this type of dish.